datatrail-jhu/rgoogleclassroom/README.md

 ### Managing materials

-We can create new material for the students using by building this together like this:
+We can create new material for the students:

 ``` r
 # Create a course we will use for this test